How to layout a CV | 13 techniques that will get you more interviews

 Don’t be tempted to use flashy templates with logos, background designs, photos and skills graphs – they simply detract from the content and make your CV a confusing read.
 A classic case of style over content.

-Keep a very simple black and white colour scheme throughout (maybe a splash of colour in headings at most) and keep any images out of your CV.
+Keep a very simple black and white colour scheme throughout (maybe a splash of colour in headings at most) and keep any images out of your CV (curriculum vitae).

 A text based CV with a clean and simple font will create a pleasant reading experience for employers, and ensure that your CV doesn’t confuse any CV scanning software